-- 1. Raises issues that warrant broader agency awareness regarding such matters as: - a.
-The overall adequacy of a State Plan administration or effectiveness, - b.
-Criticism of OSHA's monitoring, - c.
-New or unique hazards, or - d.
-Major accidents or investigations; - 2.
-Was filed by a national labor or management organization, member of Congress, or national public interest group; - 3.
-Concerns a fatality or catastrophe; or - 4.
-Relates to an issue that has drawn substantial or national media interest or raises issues that the Assistant Secretary should be aware of and/or may be asked about, and therefore, requires a greater level of awareness throughout the agency. - B. RA Decision.
+- B. RA Decision.
 CASPAs that meet one or more of the criteria set forth in Section VI.A of this chapter should be evaluated by the RA to determine whether it is appropriate to handle as a significant CASPA. - 1.
 If the RA believes the CASPA should be considered significant, the Region should handle the CASPA using the procedures set forth in Section VI.C of this chapter. - 2.
-If the RA believes the CASPA should not be considered significant, the Region should notify DCSP and the Office of the Assistant Secretary (OAS) of this decision.
+If the RA believes the CASPA should not be considered significant, the Region should notify DCSP and OAS of this decision.
 The memo should include: - a.
 The State Plan against which the CASPA was filed; - b.
 The CASPA number; - c.
 Date the CASPA was received; - d.
 The name or affiliation of the complainant; - e.
-Criterion/a from Section VI.A that triggered the significant CASPA review; and - f.
+Criteria from Section VI.A that triggered the significant CASPA review; and - f.
 Rationale for a non-significant determination.